scizzorz/bumpy/README.md

 #### Decorators

-* `@task` registers the decorated function as a task.
+* `@task` (also `@command` and `@cmd`) registers the decorated function as a task.
 The function name will be used at the command line to invoke this task, and the function's docstring will be displayed when the `help` command is called.
 All decorators will invoke `@task` if necessary, so if you are using the advanced decorators you don't need to use this.
 * `@default` marks the decorated function as the "default" task - the task that should be run when no arguments are given to Bumpy.
 * `@requires(*requirements)` specifies that this task requires certain things before it can be run.
 The requirements can either be a filename (as a string) or another Bumpy task: `@requires("file.txt")` or `@requires(compile)`.
 Any missing files will cause Bumpy to abort this task.
 Any required tasks will be executed before executing this task, and failures will prevent this task from being executed.
 If a task is required multiple times it will only be executed once.
 * `@suppress(*messages)` prevents Bumpy from displaying its own output when executing this task.
 Acceptable messages to suppress: